What Healthy Foods You Should Have On Your Plate

 Healthy foods tend to be rich in micronutrients (vitamins and minerals).
 They're low in trans fat, sugar and sodium.

-Whereas junk food have less fibers.
+Whereas junk food have fewer fibers.
 They have more sugar, sodium, trans fat and they are low in micronutrients.

 You don't need to follow a certain diet in order to be healthy.
 Every food serves a purpose, it's all about balance.